Looking for an at-a-glance overview of the OA Policy that applies to you?

 If you no longer have your author’s final version, you may be able to retrieve a copy from the review system used by the journal in which it was published.
 A non-profit group has created a guide explaining how to download the author’s final version (referred to in the guide as an AAM) of an article from some of the most commonly used journal systems.
 You can access the guide from the Open Access Button site.

 The UC OA policies name the author’s final version as the version of choice for deposit, but some publishers are comfortable with (or even prefer) authors posting the publisher-formatted PDF.
-SHERPA/RoMEO maintains a list of these publishers and you can check to see if yours is one of them.
+SHERPA/RoMEO maintains a database of journal policies on self archiving, and you can look up a journal title there to see if your journal is one of them.

 Do the UC OA policies allow commercial use of faculty articles by eScholarship end users?